Primordial black hole mass functions as a probe of cosmic origin: Concluding remarks

-{\it Concluding remarks --} We proposed a promising scheme that offers the possibility to probe the origin of the universe by combining PBH mass functions with the observed SMBHs.
-Every cosmic origin paradigm predicts a unique scalar power spectrum at small length scales and thus leads to distinct PBH mass functions.
+We proposed a promising scheme that offers the possibility to probe the origin of the universe by combining PBH mass functions with the observed SMBHs.
+Every cosmic origin paradigm predicts a unique scalar power spectrum at small scales and thus leads to distinct PBH mass functions.
 Specifically, we considered two representative scenarios, SSE-inflation and the matter bounce.
-For the sake of generality, we parameterized the primordial curvature spectra in the power-law form and adopted the conventional PS formalism in order to estimate the resulting PBH mass functions.
-By performing the MCMC numerical computation, we found the best-fit values of the parameters $M_\star$, $f_\mathrm{PBH}$, and $n_b$, showing that the behavior of the mass functions for different cosmological scenarios in the mass range of SMBHs are distinguishable.
+For the sake of generality, we parameterized the primordial curvature spectra in the power-law form and adopted the conventional PS formalism to estimate the resulting PBH initial mass functions.
+By utilizing the accretion model from Ref.~\cite{lapi2014coevolution}, we evolve the initial mass functions to mass functions at redshifts $z\sim 6$.
+Incorporating observational SMBH mass functions at redshifts $z\sim 6$, by performing the MCMC numerical computation, we found the best-fit values of the parameters $M_\star$, $f_\mathrm{PBH}(6)$, and $n_b$.
+The results show that the behavior of the mass functions for different cosmological scenarios in the mass range of SMBHs is distinguishable.
+And the mass function in SSE-inflation fits the observation better.
+Subsequently, we track the evolution of the mass function within the SSE-inflation model from $z\sim6$ to $z\sim0$, which is achieved through the consideration of a simple Eddington’s accretion model.
+The in-depth analysis of astrophysical dynamical processes, such as accretion and merger, should be reserved for future work.

+To comprehensively evaluate the significance of our results, it is crucial to recognize that the observational SMBHs at $z \sim 6$ which we used in the numerical analysis is constrained to the mass range $10^8 M_{\odot} - 3 \times 10^9 M_{\odot}$.
+Recent observations from the James Webb Space Telescope (JWST) and the Near Infrared Spectrograph (NIRSpec) have identified several quasars at $z>6$ \cite{2023ApJ...953L..29L,2022ApJ...940L...1W,2021ApJ...923..262Y}, but the sample size remains insufficient for a detailed mass function analysis.
+Consequently, our model necessitates additional observational data for more robust validation in the future.